-- The term "OS" is used in this User's Manual to indicate operating systems compatible with this product. - Windows[®] XP: Microsoft[®] Windows[®] XP operating system - Windows Vista[®]: Microsoft[®] Windows Vista[®] Business operating system - Windows 7[®]: Microsoft[®] Windows 7[®] Professional operating system - The formal name of Windows[®] is Microsoft[®] Windows[®] Operating System. - Microsoft[®], Windows[®], and Windows Vista[®] are trademarks or registered trademarks of Microsoft[®] Corporation in the United States and other countries. - Adobe is a registered trademark and Adobe Reader is a trademark of Adobe Systems Incorporated. - Other product names appearing in this User's Manual may be trademarks or registered trademarks of their respective holders.
+- The term "OS" is used in this manual to indicate operating systems compatible with this product. - -- Windows® XP: Microsoft® Windows® XP operating system - -- Windows Vista®: Microsoft® Windows Vista® Business operating system - -- Windows 7[®]: Microsoft[®] Windows 7[®] Professional operating system - The formal name of Windows® is Microsoft® Windows® Operating System. - Microsoft®, Windows® and Windows Vista® are trademarks or registered trademarks of Microsoft® Corporation in the United States and other countries. - Adobe is a registered trademark and Adobe Reader is a trademark of Adobe Systems Incorporated. - Other product names appearing in this quick start guide may be trademarks or registered trademarks of their respective holders.